 - Keep your financial aid eligibility by paying your tuition and completing the semester.

-- Pay the $42 fee online when you sign up
+- Pay the $42 non-refundable fee when you sign up.

 - Make your four tuition payments by the following dates:

-Allow a minimum of 5 days handling by the U.S. Postal Service if payment is mailed.
+Allow a minimum of 5 days of handling by the U.S. Postal Service if payment is mailed.

 *A 1.5% late fee will be assessed each month if your account is not paid in full on the due date.